 § 7020.
-Methods for Submitting Requests to Delete, Requests to Correct, and Requests to Knowand Requests to Delete.
+Methods for Submitting Requests to Delete, Requests to Correct, and Requests to Know and Requests to Delete.

 - (a) A business that operates exclusively online and has a direct relationship with a consumer from whom it collects personal information shall only be required to provide an email address for submitting requests to delete, requests to correct, and requests to know.
 All other businesses shall provide two or more designated methods for submitting requests to know, including, at a minimum, a toll-free telephone number.
 Other acceptable methods for submitting these requests include, but are not limited to, a designated email address, a form submitted in person, and a form submitted through the mail. - (b) A business that does not fit within subsection (a) shall provide two or more designated methods for submitting requests to delete, requests to correct, and requests to know.
 One of those methods must be a toll-free telephone number.
 If the business maintains an internet website, one of the methods for submitting these requests shall be through its website, such as through a webform.
-Other Acceptable methods for submitting these requests to delete, requests to delete, requests to correct, and requests to delete, as through a webform.
 Other Acceptable methods for submitting these requests to delete, requests to correct, and requests to know may include, but are not limited to, a toll-free phone number, a link or form available online through a business's website, a designated email address, a form submitted in person, and a form submitted through the mail. - (c) A business shall consider the methods by which it primarily interacts with consumers when determining which methods to provide for submitting requests to delete, requests to correct, and requests to know and requests to delete.
-If the business interacts with consumers in person, the business shall consider providing an in-person method such as a printed form the consumer can directly submit or send by mail, a tablet or computer portal that allows the consumer to complete and submit an online form, or a telephone with which the consumer can call the business's toll-free number.
+If the business interacts with consumers in person, the business shall consider providing an in-person method such as a printed form the consumer can directly submit or send by mail, a tablet or computer portal that allows the

-- (d) A business may use a two-step process for online requests to delete where the consumer must first, submit the request to delete and then second, separately confirm that they want their personal information deleted provided that the business otherwise complies with section 7004. - (e) If a consumer submits a request in a manner that is not one of the designated methods of submission, or is deficient in some manner unrelated to the verification process, the business shall either: - (1) Treat the request as if it had been submitted in accordance with the business's designated manner, or - (2) Provide the consumer with information on how to submit the request or remedy any deficiencies with the request, if applicable.
+- consumer to complete and submit an online form, or a telephone with which the consumer can call the business's toll-free number. - (d) A business may use a two-step process for online requests to delete where the consumer must first, submit the request to delete and then second, separately confirm that they want their personal information deleted provided that the business otherwise complies with section 7004. - (e) If a consumer submits a request in a manner that is not one of the designated methods of submission, or is deficient in some manner unrelated to the verification process, the business shall either: - (1) Treat the request as if it had been submitted in accordance with the business's designated manner, or - (2) Provide the consumer with information on how to submit the request or remedy any deficiencies with the request, if applicable.